 Or you can use it as an opportunity to create a higher-priced product that stands above the competition — which is a good strategy for high-end luxury products.
 With a higher margin, you can even offer free shipping.

 There are countless ecommerce niches today, and this will only expand as people get more creative.
-Here are some current examples of ecommerce niches in high demand.
+Here are some current examples of ecommerce niches that offer high-demand products.

 2. Cosmetics and skincare products